R-V-library/BasicBrickBreaker/README.md

 <p align="middle">
 <img src="img/game.png" width="500" title="Gameplay" alt="Gameplay" />
 </p>
-After level selection the playing field is shown and a ball is launched from the paddle.
+After level selection the playing field is shown and a ball is launched from the paddle.<br>
-A touched brick will immediately dissappear from the playing field.
+A touched brick will immediately dissappear from the playing field. <br>
 Each touched brick adds 100 points to the score.
-Every area cleared adds 1000 additional points.
+Every area cleared adds 1000 additional points. <br>
-The ball automatically bounces when it touches a boundary wall, except for the bottom.
+The ball automatically bounces when it touches a boundary wall, except for the bottom. <br>
-Player lives are displayed on the left side.
+Player lives are displayed on the left side.<br>
 One live is subtracted each time the player fails to bounce the ball back towards the bricks.
-Otherwise the game continues indefinetely.
+Otherwise the game continues indefinetely.<br>
-After each 10 000 points, the background changes to the next scene.
+After each 10 000 points, the background changes to the next scene. <br>

 ## Ending
 <p align="middle">